solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 I find the medullated nerves to be spiral throughout.
 I believe the nodes of Ranvier are little shock-absorbers or, perhaps, structures to allow of stretching when the vital stimuli traverse the cable.

-Voluntary muscle fibre is Nature's supreme achievement in organized spirality.
-I am certain I can clearly make out the spirals in transverse sections of the fibres; further, the Bowman's rods are simply epispirals in which I can even detect epi-epispirals transverse to the longitudinal bars forming the transverse stripes.*
+Voluntary muscle fiber is Nature's supreme achievement in organized spirality.
+I am certain I can clearly make out the spirals in transverse sections of the fibers; further, the Bowman's rods are simply epispirals in which I can even detect epi-epispirals transverse to the longitudinal bars forming the transverse stripes.*

 *) Recently I have been much interested to hear that an Australian student is bringing out a work on the "spiral-helicoidal" structure of striped muscle.